-Ports and nodes used by Tower are as follows:
+Ports and instances used by Tower are as follows:

 Tower itself reports as much status as it can via the Browsable API at

-Each Tower node is made up of several different services working collaboratively:
+Each Tower instance is made up of several different services working collaboratively:

 The way jobs are run and reported to a ‘normal’ user of Tower does not change.
 On the system side, some differences are worth noting: